You have a permit in Sweden – Permanent residence permit Renew permanent residence permit card

 If you have lost your residence permit card

-If you have lost your residence permit card or if it has been stolen, you must first report this to the police.
+If you have lost your residence permit card or if it has been stolen, you must report this to the police.

 Once you have received your police report, send a copy of it to us: